-BASIC ADVANCED
+BASIC ADVANCED Auto:

+ADVANCED I

-ADVANCED Hom Setup Wizard
+Setup Wizard Auto-Detect Connection Type ien +

-Setup Wizard The Smart Selup Wizard can detect the type of Internet connection that you have.
+WPS Wizard The Smart Setup Wizard can detect the type of internet connection that you have

-WPS Wizard Do you want the Smart Setup Wizard to try and detect the connection type now?
+VPN Wizard Do you want the Smart Setup Wizard to by and detect the connection type now?

+► Setup C No. I want to configure the router myself.

++ USB Storag je

++ Security

+Administra tion

-+ Setup
++ Advanced S Setup

-USB Storage Next

-► Security
+Help Center Bowner and Bone

+HELP & SUPP ORT Documentation United Support House FAG SEARCH HELP Enter Search term.

 - 2. Select either Yes or No, I want to configure the router myself.
-If you select No, you are taken to the Internet Setup screen (see Internet Basic Settings on page 29). - 3.
+If you select No, you are taken to the Internet Setup screen (see Internet Basic Settings on page 28). - 3.
 If you selected Yes, click Next.
-The following screen displays:
+A series of screens are displayed as the router discovers and processes your Internet connection.
+Click Next when prompted to advance to the next screen.